drewsousa/PowerShell/README.md

 Easy to tweak and use for other items when you just have a list of IP's you need to get hostnames out of.

 <kbd>>_</kbd>  Powershell_Date_ISO_Format.ps1:
 This is a simple Date and Time function that can be pulled into other scripts easily.
 It supports UTC and easy to modify time templates.
-I set to use ISO standards.
+I set it to use ISO standards.

 <kbd>>_</kbd> PowerShell_malware_windows_test01.ps1:
 When you're doing a hands-on audit and you need to verify antimalware is running, test alert functions to the SOC or even use as a simple test to verify outbound firewall rules are blocking traffic to the internet.
 If there is internet access this will pull down a harmless EICAR file that should get caught by antimalware and create a trigger notification for the SOC.
 If all goes well an alert should also be generated somebody is on a production server running PowerShell.
 Includes is a few different PowerShell methods as well as links to different file types are provided.